open-source-tabletop/openfire/core-rules.md

 ### Unwieldy

-Weapons with this rule suffer -2 to the **battle skill test** when making an attack.
+Weapons with this rule suffer -2 to the **battle skill test** when making an attack and may not make free attacks against enemy units that leave engagement range.